 As in other large academic medical centers, teams of physicians rotating at intervals care for patients.
 The THCIC dataset allows only one primary physician to be assigned to the patient for the entire inpatient stay.
 In our institution, this represents the physician caring for the patient at the time of discharge.
 Many patients, particularly long-term care patients are actually managed by as many as three to four different teams and attending physicians.
 For this reason, the practice of attributing patient outcomes to the report card of a single physician may result in misleading information.
 Parkland Hospital transitioned to a new system-wide registration and accounting information system in September, 2005.
+In this transition, accounting information system in September, 2005.
 In this transition, updates to several clinical information systems were also accomplished, with improved integration of patient clinical and administrative data.
-Data validation processes during and after the transition identified errors in the race, ethnicity, admission source and payor data.
-Limitations in the replaced administrative system prevented implementing a valid data correction for marce and ethnicity without destroying historical data therefore correction for race and ethnicity without destroying historical data therefore no correction was performed.
-The race categories of white and black with Hispanic ethnicity were affected with discharges between September 2005 and October 2006.
-Admission source data was affected with discharges from September 2005.
-Corrections are ongoing.